Health Department Seeks Information About a Dog to Rule Out Rabies Infection

 Anyone with information regarding this dog is urged to call the Tompkins County Environmental Health Division at (607) 274-6688.
 Staff are on-call at this number to field calls related to rabies and bites, 24 hours a day, 7 days a week.

-The Health Department reminds the public of the importance of getting bites checked as soon as possible to determine if rabies post-exposure treatment is needed.
+We would like to remind the public the importance of getting bites checked as soon as possible to determine if rabies post-exposure treatment is needed.
 Please keep pets up-to-date on their rabies vaccinations and do not approach wildlife.

 TCHD will be hosting a free Rabies Vaccination Clinic for dogs, cats and ferrets at the TCAT Bus Garage (737 Willow Ave., Ithaca) on Saturday, October 15th, 11am – 2pm.
 Register online at: https://tompkinscountyny.gov/health/eh/rabies#clinics